-The Croatian postal system is known as Pošta (prounced "po-sh-ta"), and you can find them everywhere.
+The Croatian post office is known as Hrvatska Pošta (pronounced “po-sh-ta”), and you can find them everywhere.
 Luckily, their big yellow sign is pretty hard to miss.
-Just in case, here is the full list of post offices, which is searchable by zip code and types of service.
-If you don't know a zip code, you can search for them by city here.
+Just in case, here is the full list of post offices, which is searchable by city.

 If you are curious about how much it will be to mail something, they have a great postage calculator on their web site.